 The Netflix series, Black Mirror, looks at futuristic worlds that are not so distant from our lives today.
-In the first episode of the latest season, the show introduces a society that operates around personal ratings.
+In the first episode of season 3, the show introduces a society that operates around personal ratings.

 People rate each other after every exchange – getting coffee, talking in the elevator, walking by each other on the street.
 Your rating affects your social status and depending on your status, you can buy better houses, rent better cars and even have better friends.
 When the main character becomes obsessed with her rating, the curated life she’s built for herself quickly unravels.

 Lacie from Black Mirror - Episode "Nosedive"

 The episode feels almost too pointed, but the message is important.
 This world, where people are the sum of the score they are given, is not unlike our own.
 We obsess over our Instagram likes, we rate our Uber drivers, we review each other’s services or products online.
 The internet has made it easy to assign value to just about everything, including people.

 When we search for something online, we type “best tattoo artist” or “best breakfast spot in Brooklyn.”
 Thanks to Amazon, we can read reviews for 10 different toothbrushes and have the top-rated one delivered to our house within the next hour.
 We've become accustomed to having the best of everything within reach at all times.

 It’s a privilege to have so much information available to us, much less our pick of anything we want in any color, shape and size.
 Reviews and ratings protect us from unsafe food at a restaurant.
 They help us avoid wasting time and money on products or experiences that are collectively considered sub-par.
 They also leave us distracted and unsatisfied with the present world we are living in.